HJEC/readme-example/README.md

 - For Windows systems: `"start": "set PORT=3006 && react-scripts start"`

 You can replace the port number with anything other than the default 3000.

+## Deploying To Firebase

+During the development process, we will be deploying a usability-testing version of the production app for the benefit of team cohesion, gaining real-time feedback and highlighting issues.
+The standard process is currently done by the frontend team leader, but this is subject to change as Morpheus grows.
+The 4-step process is as follows:

+1. Any up-to-date changes are merged onto the development branch.
+2.  create a production build of the app with `npm run build`
+3.  initialise the develop branch if it isn't already, connecting to the "morpheus-frontent-testing" firebase project.
+4.  deploy a live version with `firebase deploy`

+<a name="firebase-cli"></a>

+### Install Firebase CLI

+To begin with, if you haven't already installed the firebase CLI with firebase tools, you will need these to be able to deploy to the project.
+Run this npm command to install the CLI:

+`npm install -g firebase-tools`

+You will now have the globally available firebase command on your local machine.
+After installation you must authenticate yourself with firebase.
+Login with:

+`firebase login`

+This will open a browser page where you can login with the `user.name@joinmorpheus.com` you should have connected to the Morpheus firebase account.
+Once successfully logged in, you can test your connection with:

+`firebase projects:list`

+**Quick note:** If for some reason you have logged into another firebase account on your machine, you can log out with `firebase logout` and repeat the login process.

+<a name="production-build"></a>

+### Create Production Build

+Before you can deploy the testing version of the app, you must generate a production version with the Webpack-Babel bundle command.
+In order to get to this point you should have the most up-to-date code in a functioning state that won't crash the site.

+Create a production build with this command:

+`npm run build`

+If you run into any errors, the terminal will output these to you and abort the process.
+If everything goes to plan you should be informed that it "Compiled successfully" with an indication of the file size.

+<a name="init-firebase"></a>

+### Initialise firebase

+**DISCLAIMER:** You should only have to run this command if the project is not already connected to a firebase-project.

+Once you have the production build, you are ready to connect the app to the firebase project.
+To interact with the firebase init form, you will move up and down with the arrow-keys and select options with the `space-bar`.
+After you use the `enter-key` to confirm a choice.
+Follow these steps exactly:

+1. run `firebase init`
+2. choose the "use an existing project" option.
+3. Select the "morpheus-frontend-testing" project.
+4. select the "hosting" option.
+5. When asked what to use as a public directory, type `build` and press enter.
+You do not want to use the `public` directory.
+6. When asked to configure as a single-page-app, agree to this by typing "Y" and pressing enter.
+**THIS STEP IS IMPORTANT.
+DO NOT PRESS ENTER WITHOUT LOOKING**
+7. When asked if you want to overwrite the index.html, **disagree** with **"N"** and press enter.
+This will avoid firebase overwriting the index.html we have in the public directory with the default firebase index.html.

+The firebase initialisation should now be complete.

+**DISCLAIMER:** If for some reason the initialisation went wrong, you can undo these changes by deleting the files created by firebase in the `.firebase` directory, as well as `.firebaserc` and `firebase.json`.

+<a name="deploy-the-app"></a>

+### Deploy The App

+Now that we have a production build and the repo is connected to the firebase project we can deploy a live version of the app to the web for usability testing.
+All you need to do at this stage is run this command:

+`firebase deploy`

+You should be presented with a success statement and a URL with which you can share with team members.

+<a name="teardown-app"></a>

+### Teardown The App

+If you need to disable the live version of the production app, you just need to run this command:

+`firebase hosting:disable -s morpheus-frontend-development`

 ## Project Structure